2021年6月普通高等学校招生全国统一考试浙江卷

 The Xi'an City Wall is the most complete city wall that has survived China's long history.
 It(1)____________(build)originally to protect the city in the Tang dynasty and has now been completely restored(修复).It is possible(2)__________(walk) or bike the entire 14 kilometers.

+We accessed the wall through the South Gate.
 The wall is 12 meters high and from here you can see streams of people moving inside and outside the City Wall.

 After spending some time looking at all the defensive(3)______ (equip)at the wall,we decided it was time for some action and what(4)______ (good) than to ride on a piece of history!